-CR-2: The applicant shall ensure that any excavations deeper than 10-15 feet shall be monitored by a qualified paleontological monitor.
+CR-3: The applicant shall ensure that any excavations deeper than 10-15 feet shall be monitored by a qualified paleontological monitor.
 The monitor shall be prepared to quickly salvage fossils as they are unearthed to avoid construction delays, but must have the power to temporarily halt or divert grading equipment to allow for removal of abundant or large specimens.
 Additionally, the grading plan shall include a note that excavations deeper than 10 feet are planned (if any) and notification of such planned excavations be provided by the grading engineer to the Planning Department.

-CR-3: All fossils and associated data recovered during the paleontological monitoring shall be reposted in a public museum or other approved curation facility.
+CR-4: All fossils and associated data recovered during the paleontological monitoring shall be reposted in a public museum or other approved curation facility.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) Would the Project cause a sub- change in the significance of a resource as defined in Public R Code 21074?
-Tribal cultural
+d) Would the Project cause a substantial change in the significance of a Tribal of resource as defined in Public Resource Code 21074? e \boxtimes